Nature & Outdoor Recreation

 Few places can compete with the wildlife, parks, and outdoor activities available in the Great Lakes Bay Region.

-Trails wind through more than 9,800 acres of marsh, bottomland hardwood forest, and grasslands in southern Saginaw County. website
+Trails wind through more than 9,800 acres of marsh, bottomland hardwood forest, and grasslands in southern Saginaw County.

 One of the largest private non-profit nature centers in the United States is nestled just south of Midland.
-The Chippewa Nature Center features year-round family programming and over 1,200 acres of woodland. website
+The Chippewa Nature Center features year-round family programming and over 1,200 acres of woodland.

-Just outside the bustle of Midland’s shopping district lies a quiet wooded haven perfect for mountain biking, cross country skiing, horseback riding, and hiking. website
+Just outside the bustle of Midland’s shopping district lies a quiet wooded haven perfect for mountain biking, cross country skiing, horseback riding, and hiking.

 Spanning across Saginaw, Midland, Gratiot, Arenac, Clare, and Bay Counties is a network of former railroad tracks that have been converted into paved nature trails.